 Radiant heaters, on the other hand, warm people or objects, not the air around them.
 The heat from these heaters doesn't circulate well and can't be used to warm a whole room, but for fast heat for a short time, they're more efficient than convection heaters.
 Traditional radiant space heaters are a bit more "old-school" than convection heaters and seem to be falling out of vogue.
 However, infrared space heaters with quartz elements still have a place where the primary goal is heating a person or a smaller area, and some can do a lot more.

 Finding the best space heaters

 To find the best space heaters, editors considered professional tests, expert reviews and user feedback.
 ConsumerReports.org has the most comprehensive coverage.
 Though not completely up-to-date, most of the space heaters covered there remain either current or available at retail.
 TheSweethome.com's coverage is a little more limited, but it looks at popular and well-reviewed space heaters, then tests to find a couple of top choices.
-Because some space heaters have been around for years, or have been updated only modestly, some older reviews by The New York Times and Good Housekeeping provide some help.
 We also rely heavily on user reviews, looking at feedback posted at Amazon.com, HomeDepot.com, Lowes.com, Walmart.com and elsewhere.
-These reviews provide the most up-to-date snapshot of how space heaters perform, and touch on long-term factors, such as the reliability of a specific model, that are beyond the scope of most expert testing.
+These reviews provide an up-to-date snapshot of how space heaters perform, and touch on long-term factors, such as the reliability of a specific model, that are beyond the scope of most expert testing.
 Using this feedback, we consider performance, safety and reliability to name the very best space heaters, along with some choices that could be worth considering for some buyers.